 Now you can finally stow your valuables back again.
 Besides a crying kid with a red ear, everything honky dory.

-The underlying reason behind this procedure, is that the owner needs to make sure he has a witness in the future for what was agreed upon.
-In this particular case, in the event the owner will be held liable for damage you then have caused to one of his co-villagers.
-Then it will be important the owner still has a witness who lives and can confirm that you should be able to reimburse him.
+The underlying reason behind this procedure, is that the owner needs to make sure he or she has a witness in the future for what was agreed upon.
+In this particular case, in the event the owner will be held liable for damage you caused to one of his co-villagers.
+Then it will be important the owner still has a witness who lives and can confirm that you should be wealthy enough to reimburse him or her.
 The child will be that future witness if needed.
-Your insurance policy.
+Your insurance policy, as it were.

 Choosing a minor to be witness is the best guarantee your witness will be available for probably the rest of your life.
-Slapping the child makes sure the brains of the minor store the important moment and will remember it the rest of its life.
+Slapping the child makes sure the brains of the minor store the important moment, and will remember it the rest of its life.
+Just like hitting the 'save button' of your laptop today.

 Just like hitting the 'save button' today!

-Therefore too, the child shouldn't be too young, otherwise it will not remember it anyway.
+Therefore, too, the child should not be too young.
+Otherwise it will not remember it anyway.
 Regardless of how hard the slap will be.
 The only lasting result will be it will need a shrink when the child reaches the age of mid thirty.
-But who doesn't by that age, I hear you ask?
+"Who does not have one by that age, anyway?" we hear you think.

-After this ceremony the owner will grin and show you your Ruum (Oostfreesk for Zimmer or room).
+After this ceremony the owner will grin and show you your Ruum which is Oostfreesk for Zimmer or room.
 Really, it's still perfectly safe to stay!
 Sweet dreams and enter sandman.

 The safe button was especially used with the sale of a piece of land or any other agreement was made.